More arrests made following Auckland Harbour Bridge protest

-Further arrests have been made following the Auckland Harbor Bridge protest last weekend.
+Further arrests have been made following the Auckland Harbor Bridge protest last weekend which forced lane closures and massive delays for motorists.

 Thirteen arrests have now been made as a result of the unlawful protest, with 21 charges laid along with 26 infringement notices.